dbbs-lab/bsb-core/docs/guides/components.rst

     "max_size": 50
   }

-Share your code with the whole world and become an author of a :ref:`plugins`!
+Share your code with the whole world and become an author of a :ref:`plugin <plugins>`!
 |:heart_eyes:|

 Main components